YifanShenSZ/C6H7N-aniline/Columbus/fast/README.md

 ## Issue
 The points between 2 A and 3 A are so hard to optimize, since the rasscf often converge to wrong local minimum, which cannot be avoided by Cs symmetry since the local minimum also has Cs symmetry

+At 1.6 A and 1.7 A and mex-A1-B1, a higher dissociative state intrudes the B2 state.
+Fortunately, they do not mix, so we can collect 5-state data then remove the intruder later on